Best perfume for women: the unforgettable fragrances for your wishlist

 What does Tom Daxon Iridium smell like?

-You'll probably smell the Iso E Super first—the rounded woody and clean smell—followed by a sprinkle of spice from the carrot seeds and a touch of fruitiness from juniper.
-For me, one spritz and I'm stepping into an achingly cool Scandinavian country wrapped in the softest cashmere jumper, which is the next best thing to a candle that smells like your favorite celebrity
+When you spray Iridium, you'll probably smell the Iso E Super first—that rounded, woody and clean smell—followed by a sprinkle of spice from the carrot seeds and a touch of fruitiness from juniper.
+For me, one spritz makes me feel like I'm stepping into an achingly cool Scandinavian country, wrapped in the softest cashmere jumper, which is the next best thing to a cozy candle that smells like your favorite celebrity

 How to find your signature scent

-She also goes on to say: "There are a lot of excellent perfumes, but it is only when a fragrance touches you emotionally, that you will be able to intimately adopt it."
+As South goes on to say: "There are a lot of excellent perfumes, but it is only when a fragrance touches you emotionally that you will be able to intimately adopt it."

 How to apply fragrance